deepkit/deepkit-framework/README.md

 }
 ```

+Using this approach with the spread operator has 2 main disadvantages:
+1. You lose class instances.
+E.g. `{...state.user}` creates a new plain object instead of a `User` object.
-This works fine as long as your state is very shallow.
-As soon as your application grows your state does so as well.
+2. That works only for shallow models.
+As soon as your application grows your state does so as well and this ends up in
+very dirty code.

-With Marshal you can easily handle very complex state models while maintaining reference integrity of untouched objects,
+With Marshal you can easily handle very complex state models while keeping your class instances and maintaining reference
-necessary for state managers to detect changes.
+integrity of untouched objects, necessary for state managers to detect changes.
 With Marshal this would look like this:

 ```typescript
 on(action, (state) => {